minha12/test_fawkes/README.md

 IMM dataset (https://www2.imm.dtu.dk/~aam/datasets/datasets.html) will be used.
 This dataset includes:
 - 40 identities
 - Each identity has 6 images on different poses, emotions and light condition.
 - There are 240 images in total.
-Train/Test set ratio will be 5/1 meaning that for each identity, 5 images will be used for training (these 5 image will be 'cloaked' by Fawkes software before using for training) 1 remaining image (uncloaked) will used for testing.
+Train/Test set ratio will be 5/1 meaning that for each identity, 5 images will be used for training (these 5 image will be 'cloaked' by Fawkes software before using for training) 1 remaining image (uncloaked) will be used for testing.

 ## Step-by-step:
 - Step1: Split train/test dataset (200/50 images)